 Cracked paint in a bathroom is usually due to the underlying substrate (plaster or drywall) deteriorating or flexing with temperature and humidity changes.
 Bathrooms can be hostile environments for paint because of the high moisture levels.

 Painting over cracked paint without correct preparation results in an uneven surface and peeling paint within a fairly short time.
 If you don't mind a little hard work and mess, you can deal with that cracked paint and have a smooth and durable bathroom paint job.
 This will help ensure that your paint stays on indefinitely once bathroom painting is complete.

-Prepare the room by cleaning off the countertop, removing the shower curtain, and taking towel bars and switch-plate covers off the wall.
+Prepare the room by cleaning off the countertop, removing the shower curtain and taking towel bars and switch-plate covers off the wall.
 Open a window or turn on the fan before starting work to speed drying.

 Spread a thin coat of ready-mixed joint compound over uneven areas where you've removed old cracked paint.
 Use a 9- or 12-inch drywall knife.
 Since joint compound shrinks as it dries, it may take two or three coats to get a level surface.
-Sand lightly in between coats to knock down the high spots, and do the final sanding with a medium-fine sanding sponge.
-Wipe the sanding dust away with a damp sponge.
+You can find joint compound at establishments like Amazon, Home Depot and Walmart.

-Prime the entire surface with one coat of oil- or tinted shellac-based primer.
-Allow it to dry as recommended on the label.
+Prime bathroom surfaces to be painted with one coat of oil- or tinted shellac-based primer.
+Allow the primer to dry as recommended on the label.
 Keep windows open or a fan going to dissipate fumes, because these primers are pungent.
 Air circulation will also help to hasten drying.